sambanova/ai-starter-kit/search_assistant/README.md

 2. Select the search engine you want to use for retrieval.
 3. Set the maximum number of search results to retrieve.
 4. Select the method for retrieval
-    - **Search and answer** Does a search for each query you pass to the search assistant, and uses the search result snippets to provide an answer.
+    - **Search and answer**: Does a search for each query you pass to the search assistant, and uses the search result snippets to provide an answer.
-    - **Search and Scrape Sites** Asks you for an initial query and searches and scrapes the sites.
+    - **Search and Scrape Sites**: Asks you for an initial query and searches and scrapes the sites.
 Creates a vector database from the result.
 You can then as other questions related to your initial query and the method uses the stored information to give an answer.
 5. Click the **Set** button to start asking questions!